Or: Can You Make Your Mail Carrier the Biggest Loser?

 Zero mail, save for a few Donut Mart coupons?
 Definitely Zero Waste win.

 **Or, something for you fancy-fone people out there, PaperKarma.
-An app where you take a picture of your address on the back of a Bed, Bath and Beyond flyer for example (because those guys could find an escaped convict holed up in a Mongolian yurt) and the app sends it to magic people that take your name off a list.
+A fee-based app where you take a picture of your address on the back of a Bed, Bath and Beyond flyer for example (because those guys could find an escaped convict holed up in a Mongolian yurt) and the app sends it to magic people that take your name off a list.
 I’ve never tried it so I can’t vouch.
 Too cheap for a smart/fancy fone these days.
 Anyone else had luck with PaperKarma?